 - Fruits and vegetables that are canned, frozen or fresh.

 SNAP program benefits can be spent on accessory foods as well.
-Accessory foods include items that cannot generally be eaten alone as a full meal, such as cooking ingredients, snacks, beverages, condiments and other similar items.
+Accessory foods include items that cannot generally be eaten alone as a full meal, such as cooking ingredients, beverages, condiments and other similar items.
 A few examples of accessory foods are:

 - Flour, sugar or spices.